markabrahams/node-net-snmp/README.md

 with the `handler` optional callback on the provider definition, which is invoked for any "request processing" PDU received by the subagent for MIB objects in the registered MIB region.

+**Note for AgentX subagents**: Neither scalar nor table providers require explicit `handler` functions.
+If no `handler` is provided, the subagent automatically calls `mibRequest.done()` to complete the request, allowing both scalar and table values to be served directly from the MIB without additional processing.
+This greatly simplifies provider definitions - you only need to specify the structure and `maxAccess` properties.

 ## subagent.unregisterProvider (name, callback)

 Unregisters a previously registered MIB region by the supplied name of the provider.
 Sends